Summary

 Foundation Models for Time Series: The 2025-2026 Frontier

-The most exciting development in time-series analysis over the past two years has been the emergence of foundation models — large, pre-trained models that can perform time-series tasks (including anomaly detection) on data they’ve never seen before, without task-specific training.
-This is the same paradigm shift that GPT brought to language and CLIP brought to vision: train once on massive diverse data, then apply to arbitrary downstream tasks via fine-tuning or zero-shot inference.
+The most consequential development in time-series analysis over the past two years has been the emergence of foundation models—large, pre-trained models capable of performing time-series tasks, including anomaly detection, on data they have never previously seen, without task-specific training.
+This represents the same paradigm shift that GPT introduced to language and CLIP introduced to vision: train once on substantial diverse data, then apply to arbitrary downstream tasks via fine-tuning or zero-shot inference.

 TimesFM (Google, 2024)

-TimesFM (Time Series Foundation Model) was developed by Google Research and pre-trained on approximately 100 billion time points from diverse sources — financial markets, weather stations, energy consumption, web traffic, and synthetic data.
-At 200 million parameters, TimesFM is designed as a decoder-only transformer that generates point forecasts, and anomaly detection is achieved by flagging observations that deviate significantly from the model’s zero-shot forecast.
+TimesFM (Time Series Foundation Model), developed by Google Research, was pre-trained on approximately 100 billion time points from diverse sources, including financial markets, weather stations, energy consumption, web traffic, and synthetic data.
+At 200 million parameters, TimesFM is designed as a decoder-only transformer that generates point forecasts.
+Anomaly detection is achieved by flagging observations that deviate significantly from the model’s zero-shot forecast.

-TimesFM’s remarkable property is that it produces competitive forecasts — and therefore competitive anomaly detection — without ever seeing your specific data during training.
-You feed it a time series, it generates a forecast based on patterns learned from 100 billion diverse time points, and you compare actuals against forecasts.
-This zero-shot capability eliminates the need for per-dataset model training, dramatically reducing time-to-deployment for new monitoring use cases.
+TimesFM’s notable property is that it produces competitive forecasts, and therefore competitive anomaly detection, without exposure to the user’s specific data during training.
+A practitioner provides a time series, the model generates a forecast based on patterns learned from 100 billion diverse time points, and the actuals are compared against the forecasts.
+This zero-shot capability removes the need for per-dataset model training and substantially reduces time-to-deployment for new monitoring use cases.

 Chronos (Amazon, 2024)

-Chronos (Ansari et al., 2024) from Amazon takes an innovative approach: it tokenizes time-series values into discrete bins (similar to how language models tokenize words) and then applies a standard language model architecture (T5) to the tokenized sequence.
-This allows Chronos to leverage battle-tested language model architectures and training recipes for time-series tasks.
+Chronos (Ansari et al., 2024), from Amazon, takes an innovative approach: it tokenises time-series values into discrete bins (analogous to how language models tokenise words) and then applies a standard language model architecture (T5) to the tokenised sequence.
+This allows Chronos to use production-proven language model architectures and training procedures for time-series tasks.

 import torch